 3. IWEA – Community investment models to promote wind energy developments

-4. KidMedTech – Student proposed problem around the lack of child-suitable biomedical devices on the market
+4. KidMedTech – The lack of child-suitable biomedical devices on the market

 5. Evocco – Aligning environmental/ethical beliefs with how we shop

 6. GridBeyond – Opportunity for smart trading, energy optimisation, and predictive maintenance within the energy sector

 7. The Bee Sanctuary – Bringing awareness to the masses of the imminent risk of losing bees to extinction